geshan/geshan.github.com/posts/2022-08-05-javascript-wait-1-second.md

 ---
 layout: post
-title: "How to wait 1 second in JavaScript (using setTimeout, Promise, and Delay)"
+title: How to wait 1 second in JavaScript (using setTimeout, Promise, and Delay)
 date: 2022-08-05T23:30:32.000+11:00
 comments: true
 tags:
 - Javascript
 - Software Engineering
 cover: "/images/javascript-wait-1-second/01javascript-wait-1-second.jpg"
-pagetitle: "How to wait 1 second in JavaScript (using setTimeout, Promise, and Delay)"
+pagetitle: How to wait 1 second in JavaScript (using setTimeout, Promise, and Delay)
 description: Learn how to wait 1 second in Javascript with setTimeout, promise (async/await) and the Delay NPM package in this easy to follow guide with code examples.
 keywords: javascript wait 1 second, javascript wait 5 seconds, javascirpt wait

 ---